 Jarrett’s association with ECM dates from November 1971, when he and producer Manfred Eicher first collaborated on the hugely influential solo piano album Facing You, eight short pieces which, in Eicher’s words, “hold together like a suite”.
 The album also prefigured the solo piano concerts which would be such a defining aspect of Jarrett’s career.

 In 1973 ECM organised an eighteen-concert European tour, consisting solely of Jarrett’s solo improvisations.
-The Köln Concert (1975) has unsurprisingly passed into legend: a multi-million-selling album that has been the subject of books and a complete transcription.
+Solo-Concerts Bremen Lausanne, a triple LP document of this early period, was showered in awards and hailed as recording of the year in publications from Time Magazine to Japan’s Swing Journal.
+The Köln Concert (1975) has unsurprisingly passed into legend: a multi-million-selling album that has been the subject of numerous studies and a complete transcription.
 But Köln should not eclipse the achievement of the whole sequence of improvised concerts, a genre which Jarrett effectively created.
-After the success of that first solo tour, Jarrett has continued to pursue the improvised solo concert format, the decades of his career studded with records of his endlessly fertile imagination, usually referred to simply by where they took place: Paris, Vienna, Lausanne, Carnegie Hall, La Scala...
+After the success of that first solo tour, Jarrett continued to pursue the improvised solo concert format, the decades of his career studded with records of his endlessly fertile imagination, usually referred to simply by where they took place: Paris, Vienna, Lausanne, Carnegie Hall, La Scala...

-Jarrett has been a member of several outstanding groups.
+Jarrett has been the leader of several outstanding groups.
 In the mid-1970s he began recording with his so-called “European Quartet” consisting of saxophonist Jan Garbarek, bassist Palle Danielsson and drummer Jon Christensen.
-Their recordings include Belonging, My Song, Nude Ants, Personal Mountainsand Sleeper.
-No less essential is his contemporaneous “American Quartet” work with Charlie Haden (bass), Paul Motian (drums) and Dewey Redman (sax), whose output included The Survivors’ Suite and Eyes of the Heart (both 1976).
+Their recordings include Belonging, My Song, Nude Ants, Personal Mountains and Sleeper.
+No less essential is his contemporaneous “American Quartet” work with Charlie Haden (bass), Paul Motian (drums) and Dewey Redman (saxophones), whose output included The Survivors’ Suite and Eyes of the Heart (both 1976).
 The American Quartet extended the range of Jarrrett’s trio with Haden and Motian.
 The early trio’s work is documented on Hamburg ’72.

 In the early 1980s Jarrett formed his “Standards Trio” with bassist Gary Peacock and drummer Jack DeJohnette, which proved to be one of the most fertile and long-lasting partnerships in jazz history.
-Over the years they have toured and released an unparalleled series of albums of standards and freely improvised sets, including the 6-CD set At the Blue Note, an extraordinary record of three extraordinary nights in June 1994, about which the New York Times wrote: "Jarrett makes each new note sound like a discovery...
+Over a period of 30 years, they toured and released an unparalleled series of albums of standards and freely improvised sets, including the 6-CD set At the Blue Note, an extraordinary record of three extraordinary nights in June 1994, about which the New York Times wrote: "Jarrett makes each new note sound like a discovery...
 The music whispered and glimmered, seeking a pure, incorporeal song.”

-In 1987, Jarrett initiated a series of recordings of some of the great monuments of the classical keyboard repertoire with Bach’s Wohltempierte Klavier, Book I, which was followed by the Goldberg Variations (1989) and the second book of Wohltempierte Klavier (1990).
+In 1984, Keith Jarrett was heard in duet with Gidon Kremer, playing Arvo Pärt’s Fratres on the album Tabula Rasa, a recording which introduced the Estonian composer to a vast new audience.
+Three years later, Jarrett initiated a series of recordings of some of the great monuments of the classical keyboard repertoire with Bach’s Wohltempierte Klavier, Book I, which was followed by the Goldberg Variations (1989) and the second book of Wohltempierte Klavier (1990).
 For a pianist with such a fine command of voicing, Shostakovich’s 24 Preludes and Fugues, Op.
 87, was perhaps a natural next step: "It didn't feel like I was playing someone else's music," Jarrett said of his first encounter with these works. "[The pieces] are coming from some strange quirky place that I'm familiar with.”
 The New York Times was just one of many to hail this award-winning recording: no mere crossover curiosity, “Jarrett has finally staked an indisputable claim to distinction in the realm of classical music”.
+Other major recordings of classical music include two volumes of Mozart Piano Concertos with the Stuttgart Kammerorchester under the direction of Dennis Russell Davies.

 40 years on from his ECM debut, Facing You, Rio (2011) blazed with as much energy and invention as any of his solo concerts from the past four decades, while his duet sessions with the late bassist Charlie Haden (Jasmine and Last Dance) reveal the players at their most intimate and introspective: “When we play together it's like two people singing,” Jarrett said of these recordings.

-ECM marked Jarrett’s 70th birthday with two simultaneous releases, a mid-80s recording of Barber’s piano concerto and Bartok’s third, and Creation, a nine-piece suite drawn from concerts in the pianist’s 2014 concert tour.
-Creation is amongst the most strongly lyrical of Jarrett's recent solo releases, the choice of music emphasizing pieces in which there is a sense of song being born, voices striving to be heard.
-It also offers the most up-to-the minute account of Jarrett's uncanny capacity to construct compelling music in real-time: his melodic-harmonic imagination as an improviser and his ability to consistently find and shape new forms remain, after all these years of solo concerts, remarkable.
+2015 saw two simultaneous releases, a mid-80s recording of Barber’s piano concerto and Bartók’s third, and Creation, a curated nine-piece ‘suite’ with music selected by Jarrett from concerts in the pianist’s 2014 concert tour.
+Creation is amongst the most strongly lyrical of Jarrett's solo releases, the choice of music emphasizing pieces in which there is a sense of song being born, voices striving to be heard.